mattman2864/Obsidian/Regression Analysis.md

 The process of finding a curve to fit data is called **regression analysis** and the curve is called a **regression curve**.

-There are many useful types of regression curves$-$power, exponential, logarithmic, sinusoidal, and so on.
+There are many useful types of regression curves$-$[[Line|linear]], power, exponential, logarithmic, sinusoidal, and so on.